 Joseph Bologne, Chevalier de Saints-Georges, was a colleague of Wolfgang Amadeus Mozart’s.
 Saint-Georges’s Symphony No. 2 and Mozart’s Symphony No. 39 will be performed side-by-side in a marvelous reframing of what we think we know about the Classical period.
-CNY’s longtime friend, Julian Schwartz, performs Dmitri Shostakovich’s powerful Cello Concerto No. 1
+CNY’s longtime friend, Julian Schwarz, performs Dmitri Shostakovich’s powerful Cello Concerto No. 1

 Please Note: Seating at Inspiration Hall may be limited due to Covid-19 restrictions, and if restrictions are in place at the time of the concert, we will make every effort to accommodate all patrons.
 If we are unable to accommodate in person attendance, patrons may be offered an alternate concert date, or a livestream option.

 We are delighted to welcome cellist Julian Schwarz back to Syracuse.
 He last performed the Elgar Cello Concerto with Symphoria immediately prior to the pandemic.
 Please enjoy this recording of him playing the Elgar in Australia.